restorecommerce/grpc-client/README.md

 ## Retry

 Failing endpoints retry calling with retry mechanism.
-For the retry logic we use [async-retry](https://github.com/zeit/async-retry).
+For the retry logic [async-retry](https://github.com/zeit/async-retry) is being used.
 See test case for more details.

 ## Timeout